Free Tips on Making Gold at Low Levels in World of Warcraft

 Stormspire (Netherstorm) has an exotic pets dealer that has some reasonably priced pets and also some very expensive pets.
 I would stick to the cheap ones, the profit margin on a $40 gold wyrmling will not be much. (must be at least level 65 to get to this area)

-If you are an engineer, you can make mechanical squirrels for next to nothing and sell them for 5 to 10 gold or more.
-There are also mechanical chickens, dragonlings, yetis and frogs, but the mats are a bit more extensive.
+If you are an engineer, you can make mechanical squirrels for next to nothing and sell them for 10 to 50 gold or more.
+There are also mechanical chickens, dragonlings, yetis, boars, birds, scorpions, frogs and more, but the mats are a bit more extensive.
 You could try advertising in trade chat as being able to make them if others supply the mats, for a fee.

 There is money to be made in selling pets, but as with everything that you can buy from Vendors and resell, you have to sell them faithfully for a fair price, every day, if you want to make good gold.